| Title: | Frequency Distribution Tables, Histograms and Polygons |

 if sort argument is |

-Given the starting and ending values of the continuous variable table
+Given the starting and ending values of the continuous-variable table

 or the levels of the categorical variable plus the number of intervals and the

-absolute frequency values the functions make.fdt
+absolute frequency values the functions make.fdt and make.fdt_cat

-reconstruct whole fdt or fdt_cat table.
+reconstruct complete fdt or fdt_cat tables.

-returns a list with the slots:
+The function make.fdt returns a list with the slots:

 table |